WTVI: Technical information

-Subchannels

-The station's digital signal is multiplexed:
+Subchannel

 Prior to February 17, 2009, WTVI carried "The Civic Channel" on digital subchannel 42.2, Create on digital subchannel 42.3, PBS Kids on digital subchannel 42.4, and a high definition feed of WTVI on digital subchannel 42.5; the fourth and fifth subchannels were dropped on February 17 with Create moving to 42.3 and the main channel on 42.1 upgrading to high definition.
 In July 2010, "The Civic Channel" was replaced by MHz Worldview.
 In November 2015, MHz Worldview was dropped and a simulcast of Create was placed on subchannel 42.2 until February 2016, when it was replaced with NHK World.
 On January 30, 2022, Create was dropped and the subchannel was deleted.
+On March 15, 2025, NHK World was dropped and the subchannel was deleted.

 Analog-to-digital conversion

 WTVI began broadcasting its digital signal on VHF channel 11, carrying four digital subchannels, including one high-definition channel.
 WTVI was the first television station in Charlotte to produce programming in high-definition in 2000.
-The station shut down its analog signal, over UHF channel 42, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition VHF channel 11.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 42.
+The station shut down its analog signal, over UHF channel 42, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition VHF channel 11, using virtual channel 42.